House of Dilip Kumar: Conversion to museum

 The Pakistani government planned to convert the site into a museum after acquisition.
 Planning was also being made to invite Dilip Kumar and other members of his family.

-On 26 July 2014, the house was declared as a "protected monument" under the Antiquity Act of 1997.
+On 26 July 2014, the house was declared a "protected monument" under the Antiquity Act of 1997.

 Dilip Kumar and the Kapoor family

 Both growing up in Peshawar and in Bombay, Dilip Kumar and his family had close friendly relationship with the Kapoors.
-In his autobiography, The Substance And The Shadow, Kumar writes: “We were living in undivided India at the time and there was a sizeable Hindu population.
+In his autobiography, The Substance and The Shadow, Kumar writes: "We were living in undivided India at the time and there was a sizeable Hindu population.
 Men as well as women mingled freely with Muslims in the market square, wishing each other and exchanging pleasantries ever so cheerfully.
 Aghaji (my father), had many Hindu friends, and one of them was Basheshwarnathji, who held an important job in the civil services.
 His elder son came to our house with him a few times and he stunned the ladies with his handsome appearances.
-That was Raj Kapoor’s father Prithviraj Kapoor.”
+That was Raj Kapoor's father Prithviraj Kapoor."